ADD-Faun/Climbers/README.md

 The footer was found to overlap content or cover the entire page.
 This was fixed with code from developer.mozilla.org (see credits, 'Footer-credit') This set the footer to remain at the bottom of the page on all screen sizes.

+The sign up form excepts data and all the checkboxes work.

 ------